musaprog/gonio-analysis/README.md

 <h1>GonioAnalysis - A goniometric analysis program</h1>
-Gonio Analysis is a specialised spatial motion analysis software, mainly for GonioImsoft's data.
+GonioAnalysis is a specialised spatial motion analysis software.
+It is targeted mainly to analyse data produced by GonioImsoft.

 In general, GonioAnalysis can be used for data following the hierarchy
 ```